zignd/errors/README.md

 func main() {
 	if err := foo(); err != nil {
 		if err, ok := err.(*errors.Error); ok {
-			// And the 's' format for the usual priting of error values fmt.Printf("%s", err)
+			fmt.Printf("%s", err)
 		}
 	}